Frequently Asked Questions

 What if I need to cancel or change my appointment?

 When you schedule a session, that time is reserved solely for you.
 For this reason, if you need to change or cancel an appointment, I require 24 hours notice by phone.
 The sooner you let me know that you need to change an appointment the better, as I will more likely be able to find you another appointment time that works for you.

 What happens if I see you in public?

 In the event that I see you outside of the office, I am discreet and will maintain your confidentiality.
 I typically follow your lead, so it is your choice to acknowledge the encounter or not.

-Wait… I have another question that you haven’t answered!
+Wait… I have other questions that you haven’t answered!